Why switch business gas?

-If you’re leaving a fixed rate tariff early, then it’s also up to you to work out if you need to pay any exit fees.
-If you do, then you’ll need to weigh up those charges versus the savings you’ll make by switching.
+If you’re leaving a fixed rate tariff early, then it’s up to you to work out if you need to pay any exit fees.
+If you do, you’ll need to weigh up those charges against the savings you’ll make by switching.

-Can I switch if my business gas is supplied by independent gas transporter (IGT)?
+Can I switch suppliers if my business gas is supplied by independent gas transporter (IGT)?

-Your commercial gas supply can still be switched if it comes via an IGT rather than the National Grid.
-However, it’s worth noting that switching may take slightly longer in these instances.
+You can still compare business gas suppliers and switch if your gas comes via an IGT rather than the National Grid.
+However, switching may take slightly longer.

 Your new supplier will send details of when the changeover will take place, as well as provide other information such as agreed payment method and dates.
 It’s your responsibility to check that the details are correct.